My Little Pony: Friendship Is Magic: Storyboarding and animation

 Completed scripts were sent to Studio B for pre-production and animation with Macromedia Flash Professional 8.
 Thiessen's production team was allowed to select key personnel, subject to Hasbro approval; one of those selected was art director Ridd Sorensen.
-The Studio B team storyboarded the provided scripts, incorporating direction and creating scenes which the writers believed were impossible to animaten.
+The Studio B team storyboarded the provided scripts, incorporating direction and creating scenes that the writers believed were impossible to animate.
 The DHX Media team went through the storyboard and design process, recorded dialogue, and created a storyboard animatic from the voice recordings.
 The animators then prepared key-character poses, layout, background art, and other major elements.
 These versions were sent back to the production team in Los Angeles for review by Hasbro with suggestions from the writers.
 Hasbro also received rough black-and-white drawings, colored and finalized character and prop designs, and animatics and a rough cut.
 Thiessen credited much of the technical expertise to Wooton, who created Flash programs to optimize the placement and posing of the pony characters and other elements; this simplified the work needed from other animators.
 The ponies' manes and tails are generally fixed shapes, animated by bending and stretching them in curves; this gave them movement without the need to animate individual hairs.

 According to Timothy Packford of DHX Media, storyboarding action scenes was difficult because the stories' important points might be lost; storyboarding and intent needed to be clear.
 Episodes with large amounts of dialogue could "sort of slog and grind because there's so much talking".
 A crucial point was to keep the shots interesting, with a good flow of one into another, and action sequences tended to have more cuts than dialogue.
 The storyboard artists and animators also added unscripted background characters to populate the world.
 According to McCarthy, many fandom acknowledgements, pop-culture references or other Easter eggs were added by the studio.
 Filipino animation studio Top Draw also worked on the animations.